JCNTH/HHS-MAD-2023/README.md

 }
 ```

-The above code snippet shows the implementation of the retrieval of social feed posts from Firestore in the `getPosts` function.
-The function queries the `social_feed` collection in Firestore and orders the results by timestamp in descending order.
-The data is then converted into `Post` objects and returned in a `success` result, otherwise an `error` is returned in a `failure` result.
+The above code snippet shows the implementation of the retrieval of event feed posts from Firestore in the `getPosts` function.
+The function queries the `event_page` collection in Firestore and orders the results by timestamp in descending order.
+The data is then converted into `Event` objects and returned in a `success` result, otherwise an `error` is returned in a `failure` result.

 ### Messaging System